 Severe anxiety is a common sign of PTSD.
 If you experience this symptom, you might find yourself overly anxious among others or when faced with certain tasks.
 You may also be unable to stop worrying even without danger.

 Feelings of frustration or anger are also signs to look out for.
-Some people consistently report feeling angry, while others experience mood swings that lead to quick flashes of rage.
+Some combat veterans consistently report feeling angry, while others experience mood swings that lead to quick flashes of rage.

 With PTSD, you might also have trouble connecting with your emotions.
 A sense of numbness may pervade each day, rather than typical feelings of happiness, contentment or even fear.
 In some cases, you may feel completely detached from your surroundings.